dalab/hyperbolic_cones/README.md

 2. Create a [Plotly](https://plot.ly/python/) account and change your credentials in the file `animation_train.py:30`.

 3. Run our hyperbolic entailment cones on WordNet data or synthetic tree data (representing a uniform tree of some fixed branching factor and some fixed depth).
 These trees are in data/toy/ or data/maxn/.
-This code will produce an animation when embedding dimension is 2, and the animation will be opened in your browser at the end of the training.
+When embedding dimension is 2, this code will produce an animation of embeddings evolving during training (e.g. [this video](https://www.youtube.com/watch?v=qCVN-61VJXg)) and the animation will be opened in your default web browser at the end of the training.
 Our hyperbolic embeddings are first initialized with Poincare embeddings of [1] for a number of epochs, and then hyperbolic cones are trained on top of these embeddings.
-This code produces at the end the pictures from Figure 3 in our paper by running the following:
+By running the following commands, at the end of the videos one can obtain the pictures from Figure 3 in our paper:
 ```
 python3 animation_train.py --tree='toy' --model='hyp_cones' --dim=2
 python3 animation_train.py --tree='toy' --model='poincare' --dim=2